keboola/connection-docs/manipulation/transformations/mappings.md

 {: .image-popup}
 ![Simple input and output mapping](/manipulation/transformations/mappings.png)

+*Table names referenced by mappings are automatically quoted by KBC.
+This is especially important for Snowflake, which is case sensitive.*

 ### Input Mapping
 Input Mapping defines data you have in Storage and want to use in a transformation.
 This data is made available as a table for SQL, or as a CSV file for R and Python.